How to Write a Startup Business Plan

 - Are you ready to do it better?

 - What are the barriers to entry for the industry or market?

 These are the questions to answer in your market research.

-Marketing and Sales Plan: Your Marketing strategy will ultimately grow, adjust and scale to fit your unique business requirements.
-Whether it is to attract new people to your website, get people to call you or visit your store, there is a different method in how you go about this.
+Your Marketing strategy will grow, adjust, and scale to fit your unique business requirements.
+Different methods exist to attract new people to your website, get people to call you, or visit your store.

-Your aim in this segment is to explain how you will appeal and keep hold of your loyal customers.
+- Your aim in this segment is to explain how you will appeal to and keep hold of your loyal customers.
 You will also describe your sales process and how the team will make a sale happen.

 The sales process will also support your financial forecasts, so you must understand how you bring in the money,

 As a startup business.
 You may not necessarily require an operations plan, so feel free to leave this section out.

 This section explains the critical area of your business operations